 2. Living with RP: Practical and emotional issues

 This meta-theme relates to the lived experiences of people with RP and identifies a number of factors people need to cope with [7, 12, 22, 24, 25, 26, 27, 28, 29, 31].
-People with RP experience difficulty performing day-to-day tasks such as reading, seeing in changing light conditions, shopping, driving, playing sports, taking part in leisure activities, doing household chores, and preparing healthy meals [7, 12, 22, 24, 26].
+People with RP experience difficulty performing day-to-day tasks such as reading, seeing in changing light conditions, shopping, driving, playing sports, taking part in leisure activities, and doing household chores [7, 12, 22, 24, 26].
 These issues are interrelated and have an effect on lifestyle choices; for example, where people experienced difficulty shopping for food, they opted to eat fast food options [26].
 People who feared bumping into others in exercising facilities cited this as a reason for being physically inactive [26].
 For practical reasons, some people with RP chose to continue driving well beyond when they should have stopped driving and only gave up after having an accident or a very close call [12].
 The external environment and limited transport options made navigating, traveling or going out alone difficult for some people with RP, resulting in people having more complex travel plans [7, 12, 28].

 In addition to practical challenges, living with RP is also accompanied by fatigue, and emotional and psychological states, such as fear, isolation, and vulnerability in relation to the aforementioned practical issues [7, 12, 22, 25, 26, 27, 28].
 Fatigue may also be involved in diminishing emotion regulation capacity, adding to the psychological strain of living with RP [6].
 People with RP not only deal with their own judgements but also with stigma they perceived others had about them due to their visual impairment [24, 26, 28, 29, 31].
 Some participants reported being patronized or treated by others as if they had low intelligence [28].
 Social interactions are reported as challenging due to, in some cases, inability to identify social cues, which could result in less participation in social events [7].